Seneca-ICTOER/OPS345v2/docs/Labs/lab2.md

 - mint-client and deb-router 1 can connect to each other
 - win-client and deb-router-2 can connect to each other

-However, mint-client and win-client cannot connect to each other and no VMs other than deb-router-1 can connect to the internet.
+However, our client VMs cannot connect to each other, they cannot connect to the routers that are not directly connected to them, and no VMs other than deb-router-1 can connect to the internet.
 Next, we will rectify these problems to allow full connectivity on our network.

 ## Investigation 2: Enabling Internet Connectivity for mint-client